 How to Prep: First Basketball Practice

 Whether you’re coaching for the first time or you’re a seasoned volunteer, the first youth basketball practice sets the tone for the entire season.
 It’s your chance to make a positive first impression, build trust, and establish the foundation for team development.
-Here’s how to make sure you’re ready to hit the court with confidence.
+It’s also your first chance to make the other parents think that you look like you know what you’re doing!

-1. Get to Know Your Players
+Step 2: Start Practice By Getting to Know Your Players

 - Skill levels: Did most kids play before, or are they brand new?